yoichiro/dialogflow-query-checker/README.md

         - <SPEECH_REGULAR_EXPRESSION>
 ```

 * `CLIENT_ACCESS_TOKEN` - The client access token issued by the Dialogflow.
 You can get the token from the project configuration page of the your Dialogflow project.
+You can omit this value.
+Instead, you need to specify this value with a `DIALOGFLOW_CLIENT_ACCESS_TOKEN` environment variable.
 * `DEFAULT_LANGUAGE` - This language is used, if the language value in each test definition is not specified.
 * tests - This is an array which has each test case.
   * condition - This defines the condition of the query represented by contexts and a query.